 Going beyond this snapshot of core features and characteristics, what are the differences between the Fujifilm FinePix XP130 and the Sony Cyber-shot DSC-RX100 II?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Fujifilm XP130 and the Sony RX100 II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The XP130 can be obtained in five different colors (black, blue, yellow, green, white), while the RX100 II is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 II is notably smaller (24 percent) than the Fujifilm XP130.
 However, the RX100 II is substantially heavier (36 percent) than the XP130.
+It is worth mentioning in this context that the XP130 is splash and dust resistant, while the RX100 II does not feature any corresponding weather-sealing.
 More than that, the XP130 is water-proof up to 20m and can, thus, be used for underwater photography.

 Concerning battery life, the XP130 gets 240 shots out of its NP-45S battery, while the RX100 II can take 350 images on a single charge of its NP-BX1 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.